The game looked to be heading for a draw before the Fortuna Dusseldorf striker slotted home an 86th minute spot-kick

-Jonathan Pitroipa opened the scoring for Burkina Faso on the verge of halftime but the lead was quickly canceled out by Sofiane Feghouli.
+Jonathan Pitroipa opened the scoring for Burkina Faso on the verge of half-time but their lead was quickly cancelled out by Sofiane Feghouli.

-Djakaridja Kone put the home side back in front just after the hour, but Algeria again responded quickly through Carl Medjani's towering header.
+Djakaridja Kone put the hosts back in front just after the hour, but Algeria again responded quickly through Carl Medjani's towering header.

 Bance scored with just four minutes to play though, as his late penalty delighted the home crowd in Ougadougou.

-Burkina Faso now has the advantage heading into the second leg, to be played in Blida on Nov.
-19.
+Burkina Faso now have the advantage heading into the second leg, to be played in Blida on November 19.

 Both sides struggled to create chances of note in the opening 30 minutes of the match, however as the game drifted towards the break it burst into life.